nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Test Scenario 1: No sessions are currently stored in the application.
 * Test Command: `session /summary /sid 1` <br>
-   Expected: An error message should be printed, indicating that no session are stored in SplitLah.
+   Expected: An error message should be printed, indicating that no sessions are stored in SplitLah.

 Test Scenario 2: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.